Voluntary Targeted Separation Scheme 2017

 - Employees shall resign no later than 4 weeks after the day on which the offer is accepted.

 - Employees will be entitled to an incentive payment for early resignation if they accept a VTSS and resign:

-- less than one week after acceptance — 12 weeks’ pay;
+- less than 1 week after acceptance — 12 weeks’ pay;

-- more than one week and less than 2 weeks after acceptance — 8 weeks’ pay;
+- more than 1 week and less than 2 weeks after acceptance — 8 weeks’ pay;

 - more than 2 weeks and less than 3 weeks after acceptance — 4 weeks’ pay.

 - An employee who accepts an offer and exits under the VTSS, will be subject to a restriction on employment.

 - The VTSS applies up to and including 30 June 2018.
 Employees invited to do so, will upon acceptance of a formal offer be required to exit the public sector no later than close of business on 30 June 2018.